 Training will be provided to users and support staff for the new financial management solution through various channels.
 Details will be available after the procurement activities conclude, the Software and System Integrator (SSI) is selected, and an implementation plan has been defined.

-The Florida PALM Project released an Invitation to Negotiate (ITN) on November 1, 2016, for the procurement of Software and System Integrator (SSI) Services.
-Respondants had until January 24, 2017 to submit a reply for the ITN.
-Specific requirements for Procurement is governed by Section 287.057(1)(c), Florida Statute (F.S.).
+The Florida PALM Project released an Invitation to Negotiate (ITN) on November 1, 2016, for the procurement of Software and System Integrator (SSI) services.
+Responses had until January 24, 2017, to submit a reply to the ITN.
+Specific requirements for Procurement are governed by Sections 287.057(1)(c), Florida Statute (F.S.).

 More information is available on the Project’s ITN Supporting Information Page.

 The Florida PALM financial management solution is expected to provide better reporting capabilities than what is currently being provided by Florida Accounting Information Resource (FLAIR) and Cash Management System (CMS).

 The Florida PALM financial management solution is expected to provide better functionality than what is currently available in Florida Accounting Information Resource (FLAIR) and Cash Management System (CMS).

 The Invitation to Negotiate (ITN) for Software and System Integrator (SSI) services was released on November 1, 2016.
 Responses to the ITN were due January 24, 2017.